mitmproxy/mitmproxy/docs/src/content/howto-transparent.md

 # Transparent Proxying

-When a transparent proxy is used, traffic is redirected into a proxy at the network layer, without any client configuration being required.
-This makes transparent proxying ideal for those situations where you can't change client behaviour - proxy-oblivious mobile applications being a common example.
+When a transparent proxy is used, traffic can be redirected into a proxy at the network layer, without any client configuration being required, or the client can be tricked into sending data through the proxy.

+## Client Configuration
+Often, DNS or other modifications can be used to trick the client into sending data through the proxy.
+In some cases, this is as simple as editing the hosts file on the client so it contains the IP address of the mitmproxy for the target host.
+Traffic will then be sent to the mitmproxy, and mitmproxy can correctly handle it in transparent mode.
+In other cases, the DNS server can be set to point to a host running dnschef or dnsspoof.
+Without any iptables rules in place, mitmproxy will need to listen on the port that the server would normally be listening on.
+The following example shows an example of this configuration, where the machine running dnschef and mitmproxy has the IP 192.168.1.105, and the client has its DNS server set to 192.168.1.105:

+{{< highlight bash  >}}
+dnschef --fakeip=192.168.1.105 --fakedomains=api.example.com -i 192.168.1.105
+mitmproxy --mode transparent -p 443
+{{< / highlight >}}

+## Network Layer Proxying

+Transparent proxying at the network layer is ideal for those situations where you can't change client behaviour.

 To set up transparent proxying, we need two new components.
 The first is a redirection mechanism that transparently reroutes a TCP connection destined for